 root@host:~# systemctl restart unbound

-Now that we have built our web filtering system, it is time to make it useful.
-To do so, we will download a block list file and format it to make it work with our architecture.
-There are many different lists available on the internet (search for RPZ block list).
-Let's try one of the lists available on https://github.com/hagezi/dns-blocklists.
+Now that we've built our web filtering system, it's time to make it useful.
+To do this, we'll download a block list file and format it to work with our architecture.
+Many different lists are available on the Internet (search for RPZ block list).
+Let's try one of the lists available at: https://github.com/hagezi/dns-blocklists.

 website.to.block CNAME .